-Snickerdoodles get all decked out in pumpkin and pie spice for fall, and I love it!
+Snickerdoodles get all decked out in pumpkin and pumpkin pie spice for fall, and I love it!
 Pumpkin Snickerdoodles are like a marriage made in cookie heaven between Bakery Style Pumpkin Cookies and Classic Snickerdoodles, I am pretty sure if you like either of those cookies you will love pumpkin Snickerdoodles!

 These cookies are soft, chewy and buttery.
-Before baking they get a roll in sugar, cinnamon and pumpkin pie filling, that gives each cookie a delicious sweet sugar and spice coating.
+Before baking they get a roll in sugar, cinnamon and pumpkin pie spice, that gives each cookie a delicious sweet sugar and spice coating.
 I have mentioned before my love of soft cookies, and I find these cookies highly addictive, I can not seem to stop at just one if they are in my kitchen.
 Pumpkin Snickerdoodles actually stay soft too, it is unusual for a batch of these to last longer than a day at my house, but if i hide a few in a Ziploc bag in my pie safe they will stay soft, even 2 days later.

 - 2 & 3/4 cups all purpose flour

 - 1 teaspoon baking soda